 sudo service ssh start

-On Windows, you’ll need to install a software like Putty
+On Windows, you’ll need to install software like Putty.

-Login and password are the same as above
+The login and password are the same as the user we just created.

 Update the system